Vipea/project/logbook.md

 ## 11/06
 Created two select elements, one select element to change the location that updates the total fauna change in a location, the other element to change the species to show the increase or decline for all species belonging to that group in a certain year.
 Created two update functions, changeCircle() and changeLine().
 The former changes the circular bar plot whenever the user changes the species and the last one changes the line graph whenever the user changes location.

+## 12/06
+The slider is working now to update graphs, fixed bugs with resizing divs.
+Added responsive titles to all graphs.
+Colored bars to display increases or decreases.

+## 13/06
+Succesfully integrated all update functions.
+Solved all update function bugs.

+## 14/06
+Found data for fishing methods between 1990 - 2000, and integrated it into my dataset.
+Added axes labels for the fishing methods graph.
+Started re-designing my visualizations to be more story-telling.
+At this point I have a fully working version with all data integrated.